Adrenalin Snorkel and Dive

 Burdekin Visitor Information Centre

-The Burdekin Visitor Information Centre is located in Plantation Park on the Bruce Highway in Ayr.
+The recently redeveloped Burdekin Visitor Information Centre is located in Plantation Park on the Bruce Highway in Ayr.
 It is about an hour's drive south from Townsville, and an hour and fifteen minutes north of Bowen.
 With lots of parking space for caravans and motor homes, Plantation Park makes an excellent spot to break your trip and consider your options.
 Staffed by skilled and knowledgeable locals, this accredited Visitor Information Centre can provide advice on things to see, things to do and where to eat.
 The centre offers up-to-date travel information including maps, brochures and itineraries.
-Free WIFI internet access is provided, and drinks are available for purchase.
+Free WIFI internet access is provided, and now operating as a Driver Reviver site, free tea and coffee is available.
 The friendly volunteers are ready to welcome visitors to the district.

 Hinchinbrook Visitor Information Lounge